GerritCodeReview/plugins_messageoftheday/src/main/resources/Documentation/config.md

 # Configuration

-Configuration of the @PLUGIN@ plugin is done in the `messageoftheday.config` file in the site's `etc` directory.
+Configuration of the @PLUGIN@ plugin is done in the `messageoftheday.config` file in the site's `etc` directory by default.
+Its location can be configured in `gerrit.config`.

 NOTE: when the `messageoftheday.config` file changes, the plugin needs to be reloaded for the configuration change to take effect.